 David joined the MGH Cancer Center as an attending in benign hematology.
 He splits his time between the laboratory (80% research) and clinic (20% direct patient care).
 He sees patients with all diagnoses with a focus on patients with myeloproliferative disorders.

-David's research interests include understanding and identifying new treatments for acute myeloid leukemia.
+David's research involves understanding and identifying new treatments for acute myeloid leukemia.
 His research is currently being carried out in the lab of Dr. David Scadden.
 He is focused on designing drugs for patients with acute myeloid leukemia that trigger differentiation, or maturation, of the leukemic cells.

 Acute myeloid leukemia (AML) is a devastating disease with a5-year survival rate of 25%.
 One success story has been the discovery of drugswhich trigger differentiation in the 10% of patients with acute promyelocyticleukemia.
 Differentiation therapies, including all-trans retinoic acid, arewell-tolerated and extremely effective, leading to 5-year survival ratesapproaching 80% in the small subset of patients with acute promyelocyticleukemia.
 Differentiation therapy is unfortunately not available for theremaining 90% of patients with AML.